Active Substance: insulin human

 What is the risk associated with Mixtard?

-As with all insulins, Mixtard may cause hypoglycaemia (low blood glucose).
-For the full list of all side effects reported with Mixtard, see the package leaflet.
+The most common side effect with Mixtard (seen in more than 1 patient in 10) is hypoglycaemia (low blood glucose levels).
+For the full list of all side effects and restrictions, see the package leaflet.

 Why has Mixtard been approved?

-The Committee for Medicinal products for Human Use (CHMP) decided that Mixtard’s benefits are greater than its risks for the treatment of diabetes.
-The Committee recommended that Mixtard be given marketing authorisation.
+The CHMP decided that Mixtard’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Mixtard

-The European Commission granted a marketing authorisation valid throughout the European Union, for Mixtard to Novo Nordisk A/S on 7 October 2002.
-The marketing authorisation was renewed on 7 October 2007.
+The European Commission granted a marketing authorisation valid throughout the European Union for Mixtard on 7 October 2002.